 Cooked potatoes, chopped red onion, pickles, celery, eggs, yogurt, mayo and seasonings in the stainless steel pot.

-Chop pickles, celery, red onion and add them to the pot with the potatoes.
+Chop pickles, celery, red onion and add them to the Instant pot inner pot with the potatoes.
 Remove eggs from the ice bath and peel them.
 Chop the egg whites, and mash the egg yolks with a fork.

-Add eggs, yogurt, mayo, mustard, salt and ground black pepper to the pot with the potatoes and stir gently to combine.
+Add eggs, yogurt, mayonnaise, mustard, salt and ground black pepper to the Instant pot with the potatoes and stir gently to combine.

 Stirred potato salad with a metal spoon right inside the pressure cooker.

-Cover and refrigerate for a few hours.
-Serve cold once the flavors have blended and become even better.
+Cover potato salad in Instant Pot with a silicone lid and refrigerate for a few hours.
+Serve Instant Pot potato salad cold once the flavors have blended and become even better.

 • Check raw eggs for small cracks before adding them to Instant Pot.
 This will prevent odd shaped boiled eggs.